BRIDEBOOK

 Streamlined sign-up with clearer steps and progressive disclosure

-Timely prompts and supplier cards that feel relevant and helpful
+Timely prompts and supplier cards that feel relevant

 Visual cues and progress indicators to keep momentum